BohdanStarunskyi/NotesNodeApp/README.md

 # NotesNodeApp
 # How to run my project?
-1) in terminal use npm install
+1) In terminal use npm install
-2) create .ext file with MONGO_KEY variable
+2) Create .ext file with MONGO_KEY variable
-3) in terminal use node app.js
+3) In terminal use node app.js

 Congrats!
 You're all set
 # Api documentation